Quadratic codimension growth and minimal varieties of unitary algebras with superinvolution: Characterizing varieties with non-zero multiplicities

 Let $f \in \Gamma_2^* \cap \textnormal{Id}^*(A)$ be a multihomogeneous identity.
 Observing the generators of the $T_*$-ideal of $\mathcal{G}_{2,\gamma}^{gri} \oplus W_{\eta_1}^{gri}$ given in Lemma~\ref{codim_G2_sum_W}, we have either

 for some $\alpha,\beta \in F$.
-In the latter case, as noticed before, there are no linear combinations of the polynomials $x_{1,0}^-x_{1,1}^+$ and $[x_{1,0}^-,x_{1,1}^+]$ resulting in an identity of $A$, which leads to a contradiction.
+In the latter case, as observed above, there are no linear combinations of the polynomials $x_{1,0}^-x_{1,1}^+$ and $[x_{1,0}^-,x_{1,1}^+]$ resulting in an identity of $A$, which leads to a contradiction.
 Therefore, this case cannot occur.
 Consequently, we conclude that for all $n$, which completes the proof.

 Items~(2) and~(3) follow by analogous arguments.

 The converse statements in each case are obtained from Remark~\ref{remark} and Table~\ref{table_sum}.

 \end{proof}